zack-jack/pedal-planner-api-v1/README.md

-# pedal-tetris-api-v1
+# pedal-planner-api-v1

 ## Description

-Pedal Tetris: API Service V1 is the backend service for the Pedal Tetris application.
+Pedal Planner: API Service V1 is the backend service for the Pedal Planner application.

 ## Getting Started